dotnet/csharplang/proposals/roles.md

 ## B. Roles and extensions with members

-In this second subset of the feature, the *role_declaration* becomes allowed and non-static members become allowed.
+In this second subset of the feature, the *role_declaration* becomes allowed and non-static members other than fields become allowed.

 ### Role type